Reducing Guesswork via an Unreliable Oracle: Appendix

 \section{Appendix}

-\begin{proof}[Proof of Proposition~\ref{lem:guessing_time_prop}] It is easy to check that the function $\guess(X)$ is permutation invariant and convex in the distribution $P_X$.
-Hence $\guess(X)$ is Schur-convex.
+\begin{proof}[Proof of Proposition~\ref{lem:guessing_time_prop}] We first note that $G(X\mid Y)\leq G(X)$, a fact that can be verified directly from definition or observed as a special case of~\cite[Corollary 1]{arikan1996inequality}.
+Thus, the function $\guess(X)$ is concave in the distribution $P_X$.
+Furthermore, $\guess(X)$ is also permutation invariant by definition.
+Thus, $\guess(X)$ is Schur-concave.
 Since $P_{X'}$ is obtained from $P_X$ by multiplying by a doubly-stochastic matrix, then $P_{X'}$ is majorized by $P_X$.
-The result follows since Schur-convex functions respect that majorization partial order~\cite{bhatia2013matrix}. \end{proof}
+The result follows since Schur-concave functions respect that majorization partial order~\cite{bhatia2013matrix}. \end{proof}

 \begin{proof}[Proof of Corollary~\ref{cor:guess_simple_bounds}] A deterministic distribution strictly majorizes any other non-deterministic distribution, and the uniform distribution is strictly majorized by any other distribution.
 The result now follows immediately from Proposition~\ref{lem:guessing_time_prop} and a direct computation. \end{proof}